terajh/Pretty_Shell/README.md

   hello world
   hello world
   hello world
-  $ for 20 for 10 echo for 2 echo nested for
+  $ for 20 for 10 for 2 echo nested for
   nested for
   (...
 398 more "nested for" ...)
   nested for